zhangkaizhao/repos/README.md

 ## Note

-The metadata of local repos should be managed by user self manually.
+The metadata of local repository should be managed by user self manually.
 The `repos` command tool only reads the metadata for operations and never modifies it.

 Please take a look at https://github.com/toml-lang/toml to get a quick introduction of toml format.